Heat waves, floods, and cyclones disrupt school for millions – DW – 01/24/2025

 South Asia the most affected region

-According to the report, heat waves impacted at least 171 million children.
-In April alone, 118 million children were affected, with temperatures spiking in Bangladesh, Cambodia, India, Thailand and the Philippines.
+According to the report, heat waves affected at least 171 million children.
+In April alone, temperatures spiked in Bangladesh, Cambodia, India, Thailand and the Philippines, hitting 118 million children.

-Then later in September, the start of the academic year coincided with the devastating typhoon Yagi, which hit East Asia and the Pacific.
+Later in September, the start of the academic year coincided with the devastating Typhoon Yagi, which hit East Asia and the Pacific.

 But the hardest hit region was South Asia, where 128 million school children were affected.
 The majority, 54 million, were in India.
 Most of them were hit by heat waves, which also affected 35 million in Bangladesh.